 Q: What about duplicability, how will this be duplicable for others?

 The marketing engine of One Community is growing to specifically support and coordinate with other teacher/demonstration communities, villages, and cities too.
 When other teacher/demonstration hubs contribute to the global open source archive, we will help them promote their work through our engine.
 We will operate this like a franchise where inclusion is based on open source contributions to positive and permanent global transformation.
 This means future models will have a significantly easier time implementing this same model.
-We will are also open source free-sharing the complete for-profit, non-profit, and entrepreneurial models and details of One Community so others will be able to duplicate them with our without association with One Community.
+We will are also be open source and free-sharing the complete for-profit, non-profit, and entrepreneurial model details of One Community so others will be able to duplicate them with or without association with One Community.

-Q: Why do you have a for-profit component, why not be 100% non-profit?
+Q: Why have a for-profit component, why not be 100% non-profit?

 Q: If you are a team of people without debt, how do you intend to teach people with debt how to become free of debt?

 Our goal is to clearly define as many of the variables as possible for creating a financially viable teacher/demonstration hub with a diversity of options for implementation to suit different demographics and budgets.
 The more One Community grows and expands, the more open source blueprints, tools, tutorials, and resources we will provide for others to duplicate our efforts.
 This is why we are focused on people joining the Pioneer Team that are financially stable, so we can focus 100% of our energy on open source creation for those that aren’t in such a fortunate position.
 This is also one of the reasons why we won’t move onto the property with any debt as an organization.

 Q: If you are a non-profit organization, how do you intend to operate for-profit businesses too?

 Any activities of One Community deemed by tax code and federal law to not be operable under our 501(c)3 status will be operated under a separate for-profit corporate entity.

 Q: Will One Community ever pay any of its members?